A good style guide can boost consistency, settle arguments, and save time.

 If your company or client has a style guide, follow it.

 If not, you can help them develop one.
 Fast.

 Unlike what you may expect, you don’t need to sink days into creating a style guide.

 Here are two quick methods I learned from a seasoned editor who worked for many book publishing houses.

-She had the same issue as any contract white paper writer:
+She had the very same issue as any white paper writer: